lsirse/Data-Science-Portfolio/README.md

 	- __Spark__

-		- [Finding Pairs of Words in Wikipedia Dump](https://github.com/lsirse/Data-Science-Portfolio/blob/master/Big%20Data%20Micro%20Projects/spark_pairs.ipynb): To be documented properly by 20 of August, 2018
+		- [Finding Pairs of Words in the Wikipedia Dump](https://github.com/lsirse/Data-Science-Portfolio/blob/master/Big%20Data%20Micro%20Projects/Spark/spark_pairs.ipynb): Finding all the pairs of two consequent words where the first word is “narodnaya” and counting the number of occurrences in the Wikipedia dump.

 		- [BFS in Spark](#): To be documented properly by 20 of August, 2018